Grand Rounds Lecture Series

 Meeting ID: 974 9723 5003

-Neither the speakers nor the planners for Grand Rounds have any relevant financial relationships to disclose.
+The other speakers and the planners for Grand Rounds do not have any relevant financial relationships to disclose.

 Upcoming Grand Rounds

 - Neuro-ophthalmology presentation: Drs.
-Brian Chou & Emma Stenz
+Eugene May & Micah Buckmiller

 The University of Washington School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.